 Recline Positions | 3 | 6 |

 In terms of breathability, both car seats have breathable materials.
-They are also both roomy, have no-rethread harnesses, and easy to remove covers that are machine washable.
+They are also both roomy, have no-rethread harnesses, and have easy-to-remove covers that are machine washable.

-However, the Graco Triride is heavier than the Safety 1st Grow and Go, which may be a concern for some parents.
+However, the Graco Triride is heavier than the Safety 1st Grow and Go, which may concern some parents.
 The Graco Triride also has more recline positions (6 vs 3).

-In terms of comfort, both car seats are padded and come with head cushions, and strap covers.
+Regarding comfort, both car seats are padded and come with head cushions and strap covers.
 Some parents have complained that the pad on the Graco Triride seat slides around, exposing the hard plastic and mechanics behind it, which can be uncomfortable for the child.
 On the other hand, the Safety 1st Grow and Go seat is described as "extremely comfortable" by many parents.

 There is an approximately USD30 price difference between the Safety 1st Grow And Go And Triride 3 in 1.
 The Triride is more expensive.